 Examples of so-called Cyclopean masonry can also be found among the enclosures, but they are mostly made of lime mortar and ashlars.
 Construction with small stones and hard lime mortar is typical of the second construction period.
-The voids, or empty spaces, between the rows’ walls are also filled with lime mortar, and master’s signs can be found on certain stones.
+The voids, or empty spaces, between the rows’ walls are also filled with lime mortar, and master’s signs can be found on specific stones.

 The two cisterns

 There were two cisterns in Amberd.
-The little cistern was inside the fortress, under the floor of a quadranglar building with a volume of 45m³.
+The little cistern was inside the fortress, under the floor of a quadrangular building with a volume of 45m³.
 The inside of the cistern is covered with a strong layer of lime mortar.

-The water poured from the top, for which special fixtures were built both on the roof and floor.
-From there it poured into clay pipes through which a part of the water was taken out of the fortress to the cistern in the south of Amberd.
+The water poured from the top, for which unique fixtures were built on the roof and floor.
+From there, it poured into clay pipes through which a part of the water was taken out of the fortress to the cistern in the south of Amberd.
 This cistern, with a volume greater than 100 m³, is in an oblong building and is very similar to the first cistern in its construction method.
 During a siege, bathhouses could be used as cisterns; in peacetime, these cisterns were used for basic needs.

-There is a circular building in the smooth area to the west of the church, measuring 2.5 m in height.
+There is a circular building in the smooth area west of the church, measuring 2.5 m in height.
 Like other cisterns, this one is covered with waterproof lime mortar.
 It was difficult to wrap a large building like this, and water from an open cistern is not potable.
 As such, it was probably used as a water supply for animals.
 In those times, livestock was mainly herded out in the valleys and mountainsides of Armenia, especially around Amberd.
 Bagratuni kings had large reserves of hay and grass in Amberd.
-However, there were no pantries or storehouses for wheat and barley found in Amberd.
+However, no pantries or storehouses for wheat and barley were found in Amberd.

-The layout of the bath house is a rectangle with three rooms: a fireplace room, bathroom and cloakroom.
+The layout of the bathhouse is a rectangle with three rooms: a fireplace room, bathroom, and cloakroom.

 The cloakroom and bathroom each measure 25 m2.
 The fireplace room is vaulted and small, while the other rooms are domed with open skylights to let in light.
-Hot air and smoke traveled into the bath house from the firehouse and vented through four clay pipes to the roof.
+Hot air and smoke traveled into the bathhouse from the firehouse and vented through four clay pipes to the roof.

-Scientists believe the bath house was constructed sometime between the 10th and 12th centuries.
+Scientists believe the bathhouse was constructed sometime between the 10th and 12th centuries.